SPM Linux

 SPM uses a simple and innovative method that unifies software building and package management

-to install SPM Linux, first we need to be in a Linux system with these programs installed:
+to install SPM Linux on a storage device, first we need to be in a POSIX system with these programs installed:

 to build packages from source, these extra programs are required too: